GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 [Click here](https://youtu.be/uxZB1OYQE0k) if the above video does not load.

-###  Updating to the Newest Version of INTERJECT
+###  Updating to the Newest Version of Interject

-**Step 1:** In order to update INTERJECT, you will need to close Excel.
+**Step 1:** In order to update Interject, you will need to close Excel.
 So save anything open in Excel now.

 ![](/images/Updating/01.png)

-**Step 2:** Once everything is saved, and you are logged in, click the [ **Check for Updates** ](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#check-for-updates) button in the INTERJECT ribbon.
+**Step 2:** Once everything is saved, and you are logged in, click the [ **Check for Updates** ](/wGetStarted/Interject-Ribbon-Menu-Items.html#check-for-updates) button in the Interject ribbon.
 You cannot check for updates until you are logged in.

 ![](/images/Updating/02.png)

-**Step 3:** A popup will appear with information about the computer's current, as well as the latest available INTERJECT Version.
-If INTERJECT has a critical update, there may also be an **Install By** date.
+**Step 3:** A popup will appear with information about the computer's current, as well as the latest available Interject Version.
+If Interject has a critical update, there may also be an **Install By** date.
 If that is the case you must install the update as soon as possible.
 Click **Get Update** to get the new version.
 It should only take a moment.

 ![](/images/Updating/03.png)

-**Note:** If this popup appears at any point without having clicked the **Check for Updates** button, it means that INTERJECT has released an important update.
-INTERJECT will not lock up into updating at any time, so its okay to postpone it momentarily, but its recommended that you update at the earliest convenience.
+**Note:** If this popup appears at any point without having clicked the **Check for Updates** button, it means that Interject has released an important update.
+Interject will not lock up into updating at any time, so its okay to postpone it momentarily, but its recommended that you update at the earliest convenience.

 **Step 4:** After clicking **Get Update**, the Interject Excel Add-in Setup will pop up.
 Interject requires Excel to be closed to update.
 Click the exit button to close excel.